po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/26-Evr_Git-Collaboration/README.md

 ```
 git add
-git commit "This is commiting the changes I made loclly"
+git commit "This is committing the changes I made locally"
 ```

 * With `git add` we move our changes to a staging area which tells git we want to group these changes in git.
 It is important to know that `add` does not change the repository.
 The repository will change once you `commit` the changes.